 - For most companies, creating camaraderie with the community is essential for long-term success.
 What better way to foster a relationship than by announcing your commitment to reducing dirty energy usage.

-- Emissions aren’t made from using clean energy.
+- Emissions aren’t made by using clean energy.

-- You’ll be able to keep up with your competitors that may have made the switch as well.
+- You’ll be able to keep up with your competitors who may have made the switch as well.